+- a U.S. citizen

 - a U.S. non-citizen national

 - a lawful permanent resident

 - an alien authorized to work

-The employee must also present the employer

-with acceptable documents evidencing identity and employment authorization.
+The employee must also present the employer with acceptable documents evidencing identity and employment authorization.
 The employer must examine the employment eligibility and identity document(s) that an employee presents to determine whether the document(s) reasonably appear to be genuine and to relate to the employee, and must record the document information on the Form I-9.
 The list of acceptable documents is reflected on the last page of the form.
 Employers may be fined if the Form I-9 is not properly completed.

-within 3 business days of the date of a new hire (the first day of work for pay).
+Employers must complete the Form I-9 within 3 business days of the date of a new hire (the first day of work for pay).